 In 2017/2018, the UN Compound in Bangkok established an Environmental Management System (EMS) to systematically reduce the environmental impacts of its facilities and operations and align its in-house management with the SDGs.
 The EMS follows ISO 14001 standards for environmental management to seek continual improvement of its environmental performance and timely involvement of stakeholders.

 With a UN Compound of over 80,000 sqm, 1,500 staff, and 80,000 visitors annually, the sustainable management of our facilities and operations is crucial to prevent avoidable environmental impacts.
-The EMS main target areas are:
+In the first EMS cycle (2018-2022), the EMS main target areas were:

 - Sustainable meetings